craftercms/docs/source/system-administrators/profile-admin/index.rst

 Crafter Profile Admin Console
 =============================

-Crafter Profile Admin Console consists of a single WAR file, which only dependecy is access to Crafter Profile.
-This web application provides a simple way to manage all data related to tenants and profiles without the need to call the :ref:`crafter-profile-api` direclty.
+Crafter Profile Admin Console consists of a single WAR file, which only dependency is access to Crafter Profile.
+This web application provides a simple way to manage all data related to tenants and profiles without the need to call the :ref:`crafter-profile-api` directly.

 ------------
 Installation